- Iceland

 Flateyjardalur

-A 33 km deserted valley — true wilderness for hikers
+A 33 km deserted valley for self-sufficient hikers

 Reykjadalur North